-New England Naturopathic Health COVID-19 Update: Best practices for protecting yourself from viral infection Corrie Marinaro, ND
+Here are some best practices for protecting yourself from COVID-19 viral infection Corrie Marinaro, ND.

-- Review immune-supportive herbs including Echinachea, Elderberry, Astragalus, Berberines and combinations; which herbs are right for you as an individual?
-And do we have to be worried about Cytokine storms with herbs? (spoiler alert: firm NO)
+- Review immune-supportive herbs, including Echinacea, Elderberry, Astragalus, Berberines, and combinations.
+Which herbs are right for you as an individual?
+Do we have to be worried about Cytokine storms with herbs?
+Spoiler alert, it’s a firm NO.

-Disclaimer: use the following information with your own best judgment.
+Use the following information with your own best judgment.
 These strategies are intended for prevention first and foremost.
-Should you develop flu symptoms, you may require testing and emergency treatment so please contact your physician for advice.
+Should you develop flu symptoms, you may require testing and emergency treatment, so please contact your physician for advice.

 Please note that the following strategies to keep inflammation levels calm apply to both healthy and immunocompromised individuals.

 This is particularly challenging in the COVID-19 pandemic as we are being asked to shop minimally.
 However, vegetables can be bought frozen or stored appropriately to maximize shelf life.
 Healthy starches such as whole grains and tubers can be maintained in the pantry or cold storage.

 Protein, like legumes, can be stored dry or in cans.
 Meat can be frozen.
 It is entirely possible to eat a whole-foods-based nutrition plan even if you have groceries delivered or shopping minimally.